PART 1: OUT-OF-TUNE ACOUSTIC PIANOS ARE DETRIMENTAL TO STUDENTS

 PART 2: WHY PIANOS GO OUT OF TUNE

 Piano strings, made of metal, appear to be very rigid.
 Nonetheless, they need to be flexible enough to vibrate and produce audible sounds.
-As a result of this flexibility, their tension (tightness) is essentially changing constantly–starting when your piano technician packs up their tools and walks out the door.
+As a result of this flexibility, their tension (tightness) continually changes–starting when your piano technician packs up their tools and walks out the door.

-Other factors that affect the tuning stability of or de-tune a piano are exposure to:
+Other factors that de-tune a piano are exposure to:

 - direct sunlight or HVAC airflow